thisisrv/DP-codes/readme.md

-This repository is sole property of Rishabh Verma
+This repository is sole property of Rishabh Verma.
-It contains codes of almost all problems of Dynamic programming sovled using C++ Plus this repo is open for contributions
+It contains codes of almost all problems of Dynamic programming sovled using C++.
+Plus this repo is open for contributions.